ClemensHofstadler/operator_gb/README.md

 In particular, the package provides several methods for searching for elemnts of certain forms in noncommutative polynomial ideals, and it can certify non-membership in an ideal by computing matrix certificates.

-For the usage of `operator_gb`, we refer to the following CoCalc worksheets:
+For the usage of `operator_gb`, please check out the following CoCalc worksheets:
 - https://cocalc.com/georeg/Moore-Penrose-case-study/notebook
 - https://cocalc.com/share/public_paths/43f6aeac21a85d08e70ab672157ab2caa49900aa